GM Ringway: Route

-The GM Ringway passes more than 40 Grade I and II*-listed buildings across Greater Manchester, including Bramall Hall in Stockport and Haigh Hall in Wigan.
-There are 14 scheduled ancient monuments including Blackstone Edge Roman Road in Rochdale along the route.
+The GM Ringway passes more than 40 Grade I and Grade II*-listed buildings across Greater Manchester, including Bramall Hall in Stockport and Haigh Hall in Wigan.
+There are 14 scheduled monuments including Blackstone Edge Roman Road in Rochdale along the route.

 There are also future plans to add link routes from the city centre to the west, north and east to connect with the GM Ringway.